 - Variety.
 For even more added convenience, use baby carrots so that there’s no chopping involved.
 Or for a pop of color, use rainbow carrots.

-Glazed carrots will keep in the fridge in an airtight container for up to 2 days.
-To reheat, place on a baking sheet lined with parchment paper and cook until heated through.
+- Reheat: Place leftover carrots on a baking sheet lined with parchment paper and cook until heated through.
 You may want to make and add some extra glaze.
-Unfortunately these do not freeze very well, as they will loose their firmness and texture.

-More Easy Slow Cooker Side Dishes:
+More Easy Slow Cooker Side Dishes

-Slow Cooker Carrots
+Slow Cooker Brown Sugar Glazed Carrots

 Ingredients